TomasLeTrain/vexlog/README.md

 * specialized and vectorized class for serializing large number of particles

 ## Todo's
-* switch away from std::list for a faster alternative
 * add variable integers (varints) to reduce size even further